eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ### Configuring the Macro Tracer

 1. Open your workspace.
-2. In the left sidebar, click the bug icon to open the debugging panel.
+2. In the left sidebar, click the bug icon to open the debugging panel (Ctrl + Shift + D).
-3. Click the cog icon in the top left of the screen.
+3. Select `create a launch.json file`.
    A "select environment" prompt displays.
-4. Enter **HLASM Macro tracer**.
+4. Enter *HLASM Macro tracer*.
    Your workspace is now configured for macro tracing.

 ### Using the Macro Tracer